derat/nup/cmd/nup/README.md

 playback history) will be replaced by default, although this behavior can be disabled by passing `-import-user-data=false`.

-The `-delete-song-id` flag can be used to delete specific songs from the server (e.g. after deleting them from the music dir).
+The `-delete-song` flag can be used to delete specific songs from the server (e.g. after deleting them from the music dir).

 ```
 update [flags]:
         Send song updates to the server.

-  -delete-song-id int
+  -delete-song int
         Delete song with given ID
   -dry-run
         Only print what would be updated